mysql/mysql-sys/README.md

 ##### Description

-Summarizes memory use by host using the 5.7 Performance Schema instrumentation.
+Summarizes memory allocated by host using the 5.7 Performance Schema instrumentation.

 When the host found is NULL, it is assumed to be a local "background" thread.